kamataryo/wwwdiff/README.md

-# wwwdiff
+# wwwDiff

-Node.js only web page diff library.
+wwwDiff is a simple CLI to create diff image from two web pages.

 ## Usage